ServiceNow/Fast-LLM/docs/quick-start.md

     1. Total number of training tokens will be approximately 200B: 100,000 iterations * 480 * 4096 tokens per batch.
     2. A Llama model will be saved in Hugging Face format to `~/results` directory every 20,000 iterations.
     3. Entirely optional, but it's a good idea to track your training progress with Weights & Biases.
 Replace `null` with your own W&B entity name.
 If you don't want to use W&B, just ignore this section.
     4. Adjust the number of sequences per GPU based on GPU memory.
-Considering a 4k token sequence length and 80GB GPUs, a `micro_batch_size` of 4 should work well.
+Considering a 4k token sequence length and 80GB GPUs, a `micro_batch_size` of 1 should work well.
     5. Must be divisible by the number of GPUs and the `micro_batch_size`.
-At 1024 tokens per sequence, 480 corresponds to about 500,000 tokens per batch.
+At 4k tokens per sequence, 480 corresponds to about 2 million tokens per batch.
     6. Location of the dataset metadata file generated in Step 4.
     7. 99% train, 1% validation, 0% test.
 These settings need to be adjusted based on the size of your dataset.
 If you're using a smaller dataset, you need to increase the validation split.
     8. These are good default optimizer settings for training models.